 - Option vs Warrant, as both provide special rights to buyers, they are sold with a premium charged to the buyer.
 The premium is determined based on the time value and intrinsic value of the underlying in the market in both cases.

-- Price of the warrant, as similar to the price of an option increases with the time to maturity and goes on decreasing as the maturity nears.
+- The price of the warrant, as similar to the price of an option increases with the time to maturity and goes on decreasing as the maturity nears.
 Moreover, if these products are not exercised by the maturity date, they expire leaving the buyer with a loss equal to the premium it paid to buy the respective product.

-- Both Option vs Warrant products intend to minimize the risk of losses to the buyer, limited only to the premium paid by them, and if a market is favorable and the buyer exercises its rights they can make unlimited profits.
+- Both Options vs Warrant products intend to minimize the risk of losses to the buyer, limited only to the premium paid by them, and if a market is favorable and the buyer exercises its rights they can make unlimited profits.

 - Option vs Warrant, both come with time to exercise features; and thus being either American style or European style.
-With an American style the buyer can exercise its right at any time before maturity, while with a European style, he can exercise its right only at the maturity of such product.
+With an American style the buyer can exercise its right at any time before maturity, while with a European style, he can exercise its right only at the maturity of such a product.

-- Both Option vs Warrant products are derivatives with a particular underlying, and are priced based on the price of their underlying asset; both of these are created for the benefit of selling the underlying asset.
+- Both Options vs Warrant products are derivatives with a particular underlying, and are priced based on the price of their underlying asset; both of these are created for the benefit of selling the underlying asset.

 Below is the topmost comparison between Option vs Warrant